ncapito/rvajs-genai-presentation/demo3-email-generator/backend/SETUP_NOTES.md

 3. ✅ Test batch generation (all 4 personas)
 4. ✅ Verify HTML emails render correctly
 5. ✅ Test RAG with embeddings (optional)
-6. ✅ Practice demo flow and timing
+6. ✅ Explore the LEARN.md exercises to understand the implementation